gpschool/gpss19/getting_started.md

 **Please bring your own laptop.** Prior Python programming skills are not required, however you should ensure that you have installed the appropriate version of Python and the packages/libraries we will be using:

-- **Python 3.5** (or 3.6)
+- **Python 3.6**
 - `numpy`
 - `scipy`
 - `matplotlib`
 - `GPy`
 - `jupyter`

+Additional requirements include
+- `climin`
+- `GPyOpt`
+- `pyDeepGP`

+All labs are in a format called "_notebooks_", which can be run using [Jupyter](http://jupyter.org/index.html).
+These are worksheets that can execute Python code in blocks in your web browser.

+## Running Labs in Binder

+This year, we are hosting the labs on Binder, a cloud-based environment that you can use to run labs in.
+You can run the labs in Binder from your browser, without the need to setup a python environment locally on your machine.

+To access the labs on Binder, follow the appropriate links on the [Labs](../labs/) page.
+We recommend using Binder during the lab sessions.

+**Remember to download your notebooks if you would like to save them, as changes made will not be saved across different sessions.**

+## Running Labs on your Local Machine

+You may wish to run the labs on your local machine.
+You can do this by setting up a Python environment using the following instructions.
 We highly recommend that you install an integrated Python environment, in particular [Anaconda](https://store.continuum.io/cshop/anaconda) which will allow for easy installation of packages.
 It also comes with the latest versions of `numpy` and `scipy`.

-All labs are in a format called "_notebooks_", which can be run using [Jupyter](http://jupyter.org/index.html).
-These are worksheets that can execute Python code in blocks in your web browser.

 The following instructions will tell you how to install and setup the Python library for the tutorials, and some information on installing and running Jupyter.

+To use the notebooks locally, you should download the respective lab sheet.
+In a terminal window, navigate to the files path (using the `cd` command) and run the command `jupyter notebook`.
+This will open a browser window connecting to the (locally hosted) notebook server.
+The notebook should be visible in the file list.

+Typically, Jupyter will launch the server at [http://localhost:8888/tree](http://localhost:8888/tree), and you can navigate to it this way, should you accidentally close the window.

 ## Installing Python with Anaconda